purang2/purang2/README.md

 ### Hi there, I'm Eunchan Lee

 - 😊 I'm currently working at [LILAB](https://sites.google.com/view/language-intelligence-lab) in UNIST.
 - 🧐 I'm interested in NLP, especially long document related tasks (such as book summarization).
+- Email: purang2@unist.ac.kr
+- If you have any questions, feel free to contact me!

 Thank you for visiting my Github!